SSWConsulting/SSW.Rules.Content/rules/using-mfa/rule.md

 1. Open the Authenticator app, and tap on the account you want to enable it for
 2. Tap Enable phone sign-in and tap Continue

+Now that it is enabled, you will need to change your default - next time you need to sign in:

+1. Instead of typing your password, select **Use an app instead** or **Other ways to sign in**
+2. Select **Approve a request on my Microsoft Authenticator app**

 S﻿ee more detailed instructions from Microsoft [here](https://support.microsoft.com/en-us/account-billing/sign-in-to-your-accounts-using-the-microsoft-authenticator-app-582bdc07-4566-4c97-a7aa-56058122714c).

 :::good